-The behavior in this example is both intuitively and formally consistent with the salient thinking model of BGS.15 Without any promotion, the consumer expects to pay a high price for a relatively low quality selection.
+The behavior in this example is both intuitively and formally consistent with the salient thinking model of BGS.21 Without any promotion, the consumer expects to pay a high price for a relatively low quality selection.
 When choosing between Syrah or Shiraz, the consumer focuses on the French wine's sublime quality, and she is willing to pay at least \$6 more for it.
 When choosing between water and Syrah, the low price of water stands out and she reveals that the gap between wine and water is less than \$8.
 However, when there is no promotion, she focuses again on the quality, and she is willing to pay an additional \$2 for even her less-preferred Australian Shiraz over water.
-Notice that this explanation does not require that the reference points are different.
-Since the consumer visits this bar regularly, intuitively, her reference point should be fixed and stable.